-During 2019, the global semiconductor market was impacted by U.S. and China trade tensions which impacted our customers' ability to supply product to certain end users.
-Throughout 2019, customer test cell utilization was below levels that have historically triggered the need for additional capacity.
-Despite the near-term weakness, we remain optimistic about the long-term prospects for our business due to the increasing ubiquity of semiconductors, the future rollout of 5G networks, the diminishing impact of parallel test, increasing semiconductor complexity, increasing quality demands from semiconductor customers, and continued proliferation of electronics in a variety of products across the automotive, mobility and industrial markets.
-Our orders in the first six months of 2020 strengthened, driven by demand for equipment used in testing mobility semiconductor applications, data centers and personal computers, but overall orders slowed in second quarter of 2020 due to economic impacts of the COVID-19 pandemic.
-We remain optimistic about our future business prospects and are focused on cross-selling opportunities and supporting our customers' deployment of 5G RF capabilities on next generation smartphones and we remain focused on growing our sales to semiconductor and electronics manufacturers and test subcontractors.
+While we believe our total sales for the twelve months of 2020 will be negatively impacted by the global economic downturn caused by the COVID-19 pandemic our long-term market drivers and market strategy remain intact.
+We are encouraged by positive order momentum across our main market segments, and by customer traction with our new products going into 2021.
+We remain optimistic about the long-term prospects for our business due to the increasing ubiquity of semiconductors, the future rollout of 5G networks, increasing semiconductor complexity, increasing quality demands from semiconductor customers, increasing test intensity and continued proliferation of electronics in a variety of products across the automotive, mobility and industrial markets.
+We are focused on cross-selling opportunities and supporting our customers' deployment of 5G RF capabilities on next generation smartphones and growing our sales to semiconductor and electronics manufacturers and test subcontractors.